cacttus/helix/README.md

 ## Features

-The Helix game world is viewed by the user as a 2D image, yet the rendering is 2.5D.
-Helix supports 3D graphics, as such, you may use OpenGL (gl markup) models and load them into the framework.
+The purpose of the Helix game framework is to provide VR developers the ability to create 2D adventure games, either platformers, or top-down RPGs in a VR display.
+To render a 2D game in VR, helix uses 3D orthographic perspective, and it supports 3D models with OpenGL (gl markup) models.
 Helix has been tested in Chrome, Edge, and Firefox.
-Helix runs solely on top of three.js and is written and compiled with the Typescript transpiler.
+It runs solely on top of three.js and is written and compiled with the Typescript transpiler.

-The animation system of Helix is based on sprite sheets.
+The animation system is based on sprite sheets.
 All the game animation is thus frame-based animation.
 The world-editor, *and* sprite-creator are implemented completely in the [Tiled](https://www.mapeditor.org/) map editor using custom attributes.
 For information about how to create sprites, cerate worlds, and load information in your game, see the example project.

-## Using Tiled.
+## Using Tiled

-The Tiled world Helix comes with an example project of a small 2D game with examples of sprite animation and a game world with multiple portals.
+The example Helix comes with is a small 2D game containing sprite animation and a game world with multiple portals.
 Tiled information must be exported in .json format to be used with Helix.
+Helix depends on one .json (.tmx) tiled world, and as many .json tilemaps (.tmd) as you like.
+Tilemaps must also be exported as .json.

+The Helix game-world uses flood-filled scene regions defined by a boundary (first sprite in the tiled map, a solid red block).
-The Helix map editor depends on flood-filling regions of rooms with Tiled.
-Thus, in Tiled, you only ever need one .json (tmx) map for the whole game.
+Thus, you only ever need one big .json (tmx) map for the whole game.
-The reason for this is to make the game world spatially coherent, and also makes it easier to generate a map from the imported game world data.
+The reason for this is to make the game world spatially coherent, which makes it easier to generate a map from the imported game world data.

-## Future Releases
+It's also somewhat easier to manage room order and portal linkage using this format.
+To create doors, or portals, in the game world simply place a doorway sprite on the border.
+When the player collides with the doorway, then Helix will load the adjacent room.

-* Creating sprite animations in tiled is a cumbersome process.
-The future of Helix we will find or create a new way to import sprites, using a more detailed world editor.
+Since Helix uses Tiled for its graphical world-editr, creating sprite animations becomes a cumbersome process.
+The future of Helix we will find or create a new way to import sprites, using a more detailed world editor (possibly Monogame Toolkit).

 ## Setup Instructions
 After pulling down the Helix source code, take the following steps to setup the environment.